Broadcasting from the Navel of the World

 The expedition was considered a major success, and named Dxpedition of the Year by an international radio amateurs association.

 It was a extremely interesting journey.
 We were there for 3 weeks – the average stay on Easter Island is about 24 hours.
 We were supported in this endeavor by some really fantastic local folks, may of whom we got to know.
-But clearly it is something unique to live in and be of this place.
-A deep deep and unique history.
+It is something unique to live in and be of this place.
+A deep and unique history.
 Utterly distinct, and full of glory and tragedy.

 Many on our trip had never been in such a remote or alien environment before.
 The previous year a Hollywood production crew had visited to film the movie “Rapanui” (pre-cursor to the infamous Waterworld).
 At 25, I was the youngest expedition member by about a decade.
 The participants came from the US, Europe, Mexico, Chile, and other countries.
 Easter Island is Chilean territory, but that doesn’t mean that those who live on Rapanui are Chilean.
 So there were cultural tensions, issues of entitlement, class, wealth, and and ethnicity, in addition to the bonding.
 Fascinating, rewarding, thought provoking and problematic all at once.

 I encourage anyone who can to visit.
-I’m capturing only a tiny portion of this fascinating place here.
+I’m capturing only a tiny portion of this fascinating place.